Liver spots / Age spots

 Causes of liver spots

 - Malnutrition from a poor diet and / or the inability to extract nutrients from what is eaten.
 Older people tend to have weak digestion, and do not absorb many minerals and other nutrients as well as they used to.
-Even whilst eating a healthy diet they can actually be suffering from malnutrition.
+People with weak digestion or other digestive problems can actually be suffering from malnutrition even whilst eating a healthy diet.
+Zinc and selenium are usually deficient in people prone to age spots.

-- Aging skin.
-The accumulation of toxins in the skin.
+- Accumulation of toxins in the skin.
 Older people tend to do less exercise, have less efficient circulation, and don't sleep as deeply as they used to.
 Sleep and exercise (and several other natural processes) are important for the body's detoxification.

 - Sugar and sweet foods, especially when proteins are cooked with sugar.
 Sugar and proteins can combine to form advanced glycosylated end products (AGEs).
 AGEs are the main component in liver spots, but they also have a role in other aspects of cellular damage, eye diseases and ageing.
-Having a high level of glucose in the blood also promotes AGEs.
+Having a high level of glucose in the blood from being diabetic or insulin resistant also promotes AGEs.

 - Excessive exposure to ultraviolet radiation from the sun.
 It is important to note that we need a healthy level of natural sunlight on our skin, as it is a major source of vitamin D and other healthy properties.
 Skin damage and skin aging comes from getting burned by the sun, when the skin goes even the slightest bit red from sunburn, but especially if the skin peels.
 Skin damage also occurs when the sun's ultra-violet A rays are blocked off, and skin exposure is only to harmful ultra-violet B rays.
 This kind of skin damage occurs from sun exposure behind glass, such as when driving or sitting behind a window.